Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• People who want built-in lumbar support without pillows
+• People who want built-in lumbar support

-• Smaller rooms where depth crowds circulation
+• Smaller rooms where the depth hurts circulation

 Pros & Cons: